How do student loans work?

 Maintenance loan

 The amount you can borrow depends on whether you live at home or away.
-It also depends on your family income – so if you’re living at home with your parents, their income will be taken into account.
+It also depends on your family income – so if you’re living at home with your parents, their income will be considered.
 As a percentage of the maintenance loan is means-tested, you might not get as much if your annual household income is high.

-• Up to £4,014 if you’re a mature student over 60 on the first day of the first academic year of your course
+- Up to £4,221 if you’re a mature student over 60 on the first day of the first academic year of your course.

-To help you estimate how much maintenance loan you could get, use the student finance calculator that’s relevant to the country you’re from:
+To help you estimate how much maintenance loan you could get, you can use a student finance calculator that’s relevant to the country you’re from:

 Am I eligible for a student loan?

-• you’re a UK national or have ‘settled status’
+- You’re a UK national, an Irish citizen or have ‘settled status’

 If you’re not a UK national, you might still be eligible if you’re: